50 Jaw-Dropping Photos of the World’s Most Beautiful Countries

 Gerken & Ernst/imageBROKER/Shutterstock

 Pictured here is an awe-inspiring granite structure found on the Pink Granite Coast of Brittany, where rose-colored boulders and pale pink sands contrast serenely against the gray of the sea.
-Don’t miss these beautiful photos of pink sand beaches.
+You can see even more pretty places in pink with these beautiful photos of pink sand beaches.

 The Irish countryside unfolds like a dazzling green patchwork quilt, but the hundreds of miles of hand-built limestone walls that cut the farmlands into odd geometrical shapes aren’t just beautiful to behold.
 It also serves as a fascinating living history of thousands of years of Irish land ownership.
 This photo was taken in County Clare in the spring of 2012.
-Check out more undiscovered gems in Ireland.
+This is just one of the undiscovered gems in Ireland.

 “Northern Ireland is home to some of the world’s most eerily beautiful wonders,” according to Conde Nast Traveler.
 And one of those wonders is the Dark Hedges of County Antrim, pictured here, with people walking down “Tree Avenue” for perspective on the size of the trees.
-Check out these 12 incredible photos of some more of the world’s most beautiful trees.
+Northern Ireland is one of the countries where you cold take gorgeous pics of trees.
+These 12 incredible photos of some more of the world’s most beautiful trees are just as pretty.

 Extending along the coast of Eilat, the Coral Beach Nature Preserve is one of the most breathtaking coral reefs on the planet.
 And it’s as spectacular to see from above as it as from within, where divers can observe all manner of underwater flora and fauna.